-The Royal Botanic Garden Edinburgh is probably the last user of stone from the quarry.
+The Royal Botanic Garden Edinburgh is probably the last user of stone

 During the mid 1990's the area now growing the Chinese plant collection was developing.
 The south facing grassed hillside was to be developed and planted to represent a mountainside in south west China.
 A pathway through the hillside would take visitors from the Gardens' centre path, dissecting the area and gradually increasing in altitude to the top of the hill.